aayush-joshi/task1/README.md

 Kaiburr Task 1

 Task 1 involves implementing an application in java which provides a REST API with endpoints for searching, creating and deleting “server” objects.

-Tools Required and Setup Process
+Tools Required and Setup Process:

 The following task utilizes maven project structure and is created entirely on Spring tool Suite(https://spring.io/tools).